Edit this page

 Changing history after a form submission

-This restrictions means form submissions with methods like POST, PUT or PATCH never change history.
+Form submissions with methods like POST, PUT or PATCH never change history.
 However, if a successful form submssion redirects to a GET URL, that new request is again egible to change history.

 When your JavaScript updates a fragment using up.render(), history is never changed by default.
 You may opt into history changes using one of the following: